maxgallo/the-hacker-games-2018/README.md

 ### Phase 1 - The Bot
 The partners can use our application, where a BOT chat with a static decision tree provides generic help with suggestions and link.

-Through the friendly chat comunication we're profiling the user for the next phase.
+Through a friendly chat comunication we're profiling the user for the next phase.

 ### Phase 2 - The Chat with Real Person